Cretan school: Research

-The Institute of Neohellenic Research published three Encyclopedias outlining the records of countless artists from the Fall of the Byzantine Empire until the onset of modern Greece.
+The Institute of Neohellenic Research published three encyclopaedias outlining the records of countless artists from the fall of the Byzantine Empire until the establishment of modern Greece.
 It is the first time in history Greek painters were listed on this scale and magnitude.
-The work resembles Giorgio Vasari’s Lives of the Most Excellent Painters, Sculptors, and Architects and Bernardo de' Dominici's Vite dei Pittori, Scultori, ed Architetti Napolitani.
+The work resembles Giorgio Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects and Bernardo de' Dominici's Vite dei Pittori, Scultori, ed Architetti Napolitani.

 The books feature thousands of paintings, frescos, and other artistic works.
-The encyclopedias feature hundreds of painters.
-The three volumes are currently only available in Greek and entitled Έλληνες Ζωγράφοι μετά την Άλωση (1450-1830) or Greek painters after the fall (1450-1830).
+The encyclopaedias feature hundreds of painters.
+The three volumes are currently only available in Greek and entitled Έλληνες Ζωγράφοι μετά την Άλωση (1450–1830) or Greek Painters After the Fall (1450–1830).
 Eugenia Drakopoulou and Manolis Hatzidakis were the major contributors.
 The volumes were published in 1987, 1997, and 2010.
-The books feature many artists from the Cretan School or Greek Renaissance period.
+The books feature many artists from the Cretan school or Greek Renaissance period.
 Drakopoulou continues her research with the institute until today.

 The program's purpose is to build an archive of Greek painters after the fall of Constantinople (1450-1830).
 It features biographical details and an index of artistic works.
-The Institute of Neohellenic Research catalogs portable icons, church frescoes, and or any other artistic works.
+The Institute of Neohellenic Research catalogues portable icons, church frescoes, and or any other artistic works.
 This is the first time in history a systematic record was accumulated in Greece representing the period.